ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <UpgradeStatus dateKey="page-upgrades-merge-date">
 The Merge is one of the most significant and high-stakes upgrades in the history of Ethereum.
 Extensive testing and bug bounties have been underway for years to ensure a safe transition to proof-of-stake.

 This process is in its final stages, with plans to undergo The Merge on a few public testnets before finally moving forward with Mainnet.
-If you’re as excited about The Merge as we are, follow the <a href="https://blog.ethereum.org">EF Blog</a> or the client communication channels for the latest official word on <em>When Merge?</em>
+If you’re as excited about The Merge as we are, follow the [EF Blog](https://blog.ethereum.org) or the client communication channels for the latest official word on _When Merge?_
 </UpgradeStatus>

 ## What is The Merge? {#what-is-the-docking}